Rhodesian Light Infantry: Casualties

 The Rhodesian Light Infantry Regimental Association maintains a Roll of Honour which lists 85 men killed in action from March 1968 to December 1979.
 A further 15 are listed as having died on operations from September 1961 to December 1979.
 Another 34 are listed as deceased from other causes, from 1961 to December 1979.

 Of the 85 killed in action, 66 occurred in the last four years of the war, thirty-one in 1979 alone.
 These figures mirror fairly accurately the ratio of combat the Battalion was in.
 The number of wounded is not known.
 It is known that in one of the Commandos there were more than 50 wounded in action in a two-year period where it had 21 killed in action.
 There were of course many other casualties, from accidents and illness/disease, or bad landings on jumps.

 These figures are very low for a battalion that was involved in so much combat, though it must be remembered that the Commandos were both smaller than the companies of the average strength infantry battalion of modern warfare and fighting with modern weapons and tactics against a relatively untrained, though well equipped, foe.

 United States Army Lt-Col Dave Grossman wrote:

 Disbandment

 Following the creation and independence of the Republic of Zimbabwe (April 1980), the ultimate military parade of the RLI, for the ceremonial laying-up of its regimental colours, took place at Cranborne Barracks on 17 October 1980.
 The unit's last commanding officer, J. C. W. Aust, recalled being "amazed" by the large crowd of allegiant spectators surrounding the parade square, including the former government minister P. K. van der Byl who attended unannounced.
 A Rhodesian Air Force Alouette III helicopter unexpectedly arrived overhead, during the final ceremony, in Aust's words "...circling, in a moving salute and farewell".
-Two weeks later, the Rhodesian Light Infantry was disbanded – on 31 October 1980.
+On 31 October, the Rhodesian Light Infantry was disbanded.
 A nucleus of RLI officers and other personnel (instructors) became involved in training and helping to form the First Zimbabwe Commando Battalion of the Zimbabwe National Army.